Mission:

-To seek to support all sections of our LGBT+ & LGBTQ+ communities that encounter homophobic, biphobic, transphobic prejudice, discrimination or hate crime – including social isolation and mental health related costs of discrimination and prejudice — by being an effective representation organisation in counteracting anti-LGBT+ behaviour wherever it is found.
-In particular we work to support community sections (including international and ethnic minority – LGBT+ intersectional) that are often especially disempowered, overlooked (such as our prisons community) and poorly supported.
+To seek to support all sections of our LGBTQI+ & LGBTQ+ communities that encounter homophobic, biphobic, transphobic prejudice, discrimination or hate crime – including social isolation and mental health related costs of discrimination and prejudice — by being an effective representation organisation in counteracting anti-LGBT+ behaviour wherever it is found.
+In particular we work to support community sections (including international and ethnic minority – LGBT+ intersectional) that are often particularly vulnerable, disempowered, overlooked (such as our LGBTQ+ homeless and at risk of homelessness communitiies, our LGBTQI+ AND LGBTQ+ in UK prisons community) and poorly supported.
+A central ‘leitmotiv’ in terms of origination and work of our charity is that of counteraction of the in the West dark story of centuries even millenia, of ‘conversion practices’ inflicted upon LGBTQI+ community members via indoctrination and other abuses.

-Our support includes to individual community members on reporting and seeking solutions to anti-LGBT prejudice, and working with the public & private sector to ensure the voice of LGB&T people is properly heard, including in the fields of policy advocacy, and solutions to representation & inclusion needs of LGB&T people in the services they access, and in healthcare, education and employment.
+Our support includes to individual community members on reporting and seeking solutions to anti-LGBT prejudice, and working with the public & private sector to ensure the voice of LGBTQI+ people is properly heard in the UK and beyond.
+But especially in the fields of national and international levels policy advocacy, and solutions to representation & inclusion needs of LGBTQI+ people in the services they access, and in healthcare, education and employment.
+Central to realisation of our ‘Mission’ [and Vision] activity is the concept of ‘allyship,’ as it is through this meaningful change of humanity and core human dignity and diversity, safety, and equity is only able to be acchieved.

 Origins, Methods of Working & Activity Areas (Dorset to national):